LLNL/lbann/docs/layers/transform_layers.rst

 Tessellate
 ----------------------------------------

-The Tessallate layer repeats a tensor until it matches specified dimensions.
+The :python:`Tessallate` layer repeats a tensor until it matches specified dimensions.

 The output tensor dimensions do not need to be integer multiples of the input dimensions.
 Compare with the NumPy ``tile`` function.